andyw8/andyw8.github.io/_posts/2020-03-15-cron-scaling-rails.markdown

 ---
 layout: post
-title:  "Avoiding cron pitfalls when scaling Rails"
+title:  "Avoiding common cron pitfalls when scaling Rails"
 date:   2020-03-15
 published: true
 ---
 A common theme in business applications is the need for some kind of periodic task to run at a fixed interval, such as daily or weekly.
-This is often for be for activities such as billing, pushing data to other systems, or integrating with an third-party API.
+This is often need for activities such as billing, pushing data to other systems, or integrating with a third-party API.

 The de facto tool to use for this is cron.
 It's somewhat archaic, but provides a reliable mechanism to declaratively define job schedules.
 The popular [whenever] gem provides an DSL to make this easy to use with Ruby.